Parsa-Sedigh/gel-event-driven-microservices/pamphlets/section-4.md

 ## 25-005 lecture-23-run-project
 ## 26-005 Using remote GitHub repository
+To enable high availability for config server and to manage and scale better, we use a remote github repo.

+Since it's a private repo, we need to provide username and password.

+Here, we need to do a change in using the password for github account.
+We need to use a token instead of our github account password directly.

+change default branch from master to main by using `spring.cloud.config.server.git.default-label`.
+So set it to main.

+When config server is running, you can go to `localhost:8888/config-client/twitter_to_kafka`

 ## 27-006 Adding security to config server and encrypt passwords
+Add basic auth to config server by adding spring security dep.
+Having this dep, automatically enables basic auth.

+We wanna encrypt the passwords.
+One is remote github pass and the other is local config server pass.
+For that we create two git branches.
+One for jasypt encryption and the other for JCE(java cryptography extension encryption).

+These are for encrypting secrets.

 ## 28-007 Using Jasypt to encrypt sensitive data
+Java simplified encryption

+jasytp: provides basic encryption capabilities

 ## 29-008 Using JCE to encrypt sensitive data
 ## 30-009 JCE vs Jasypt
 ## 31-010 Containerization of config server by creating the docker image